-The simplest, tiniest thing can fill your heart with joy, break your heart, change your outlook.
+The simplest, smallest thing can fill your heart with joy, break your heart, change your outlook.

 Here is the tiniest example.
-This past Monday morning really felt like a Monday.
-I took my seat on grubby, run-down early morning train, surrounded by fellow travellers looking similarly overjoyed (or perhaps not) at the prospect of another week.
+A Monday morning a few years back.
+A Monday morning that really felt like a Monday.
+I took my seat on a grubby, run-down early morning train, surrounded by fellow travellers looking similarly overjoyed (or perhaps not) at the prospect of another week.

 But my spirits raised exponentially on sighting a tiny wee smiley face sticker on the back of the seat directly in front of me.

-If this counts as a minor act of vandalism from some earlier traveller, then it was vandalism at its most benevolent.
+If this was a minor act of vandalism from some previous traveller, then it was vandalism at its most benevolent.
 They could have expressed themselves vandalistically in any way.
 They chose to share a tiny wee smile.